Skip to content

 violin plot

-…Notice the bulge in the violin plots indicate the highest concentration of data points.
+…Notice the bulge in the violin plots indicates the highest concentration of data points.

 Scatter